amaaniqbal26/browser-activity-tracker/README.md

 ### Install Chrome Extension

+1. Clone this repository
-1. Navigate to `chrome://extensions/`
+2. Open Chrome and go to `chrome://extensions/`
-2. Enable "Developer mode"
+3. Enable "Developer Mode" (toggle on top right)
-3. Click "Load unpacked" and select the `extension/` folder
+4. Click "Load unpacked"
+5. Select the `extension/` folder from this repo
-4. Extension will appear in your toolbar
+6. The extension will appear in your toolbar

 ---
 ## Screenshots